 Martha Ellen (Mayle) Mayle was born on May 2, 1875 on Laurel Creek near Philippi, Barbour County, WV, the daughter of Hiram "Poke" and Margaret (Minerd) Mayle.
 She is one of but a few cousins known to have lived beyond the age of 100.

-The Mayleses went on to have 11 children -- Effie Szabellone, Elizabeth Collins Minard, Raymond Male, Reason ("Rezin") Mayle Sr., Ernest Mayle, Freeman Mayle, Haymond Mayle, Carcin "Carsey" Mayle, Clifford Mayle, Mabel Mayle and Gertie Mayle.
+The Mayleses went on to produce a large family of 11 children -- Effie Szabellone/Sgabela, Elizabeth Collins Minard, Raymond Male, Reason ("Rezin" or "Reson") Mayle Sr., Ernest Mayle, Freeman Mayle, Haymond Mayle, Carcin "Carsey" Mayle, Clifford Mayle, Mabel Mayle and Gertie Mayle.
 One of their sons was also known as "Jake."

-When the federal census was enumerated in 1920, they resided in the west district of Philippi, where Lewis was a 56-year-old coal miner.
+When the federal census again was enumerated in 1920, the Mayleses resided in the western district of Philippi, where Lewis was shown as a 56-year-old coal miner.

 Lewis passed away of stomach cancer, just three days before his 62nd birthday, on April 7, 1927.
 Burial was in the Norris Cemetery.